2013 Shahbag protests: After independence

 In November 1973 Sheikh Mujibur Rahman issued a general pardon for the war criminals during the liberation war.
-Under Ershad Jamaat-e-Islami participated in 1986 election.
+Under Hussain Muhammad Ershad Jamaat-e-Islami participated in 1986 election.
 In the 1991 election, which was the first free and fair election after independence, Jamaat got 18 seats out of 300 and gained 12.2% of vote.

 In 1992, the distinguished Bangladeshi writer and political activist, Jahanara Imam, led the war-crime tribunal committee, Ekattorer Ghatak Dalal Nirmul Committee, advocating for the prosecution of Ghulam Azam, the leader of Jamaat-e-Islami and a convicted war criminal.
 On 26 March 1992, the committee organized mock trials in Dhaka, known as Gono Adalat (The People's Court), symbolically 'sentencing' individuals they accused of being war criminals.

-In the 2001 general election, Bangladesh Nationalist party in coalition with Jamaat-e-Islami won the election.
-From 2001 to 2003, the leader of Jamat-e-Islami Motiur Rahman Nizami served as the Minister of Agriculture, then as the Minister of Industry from 2003 to 2006, and general the secretary Ali Ahsan Mohammad Mojaheed served the Ministry of Social Welfare between 2001 and 2006.
+In the 2001 general election, Bangladesh Nationalist party in coalition with Bangladesh Jamaat-e-Islami won the election.
+From 2001 to 2003, the leader of Bangladesh Jamaat-e-Islami Motiur Rahman Nizami served as the Minister of Agriculture, then as the Minister of Industry from 2003 to 2006, and general the secretary Ali Ahsan Mohammad Mojaheed served the Ministry of Social Welfare between 2001 and 2006.